What is a VAT number and how can I get one?

 Once you are VAT registered, you must configure your billing system to produce invoices related to the activities in the country of registration using a new serial invoice number and stating the VAT number obtained from the tax authorities.

-For example, if you are UK business who got a VAT number in Germany to make local sales to German clients as from 1 January.
-All your invoices for German sales as from 1 January should state the German VAT number provided by the German tax authorities (and not your UK VAT number).
+For example, if you are a UK business that got a VAT number in Germany to make local sales to German clients as of 1 January, all your invoices for German sales from that date should state the German VAT number provided by the German tax authorities (and not your UK VAT number).
 The invoice number of these invoices should start a new series that is consistent for all your German sales.

 How long does it take to get a VAT number?

-It usually takes between 4 to 6 weeks from the moment a correct application is submitted to get a VAT number in a European country.
+It usually takes between 4 and 6 weeks from the moment a correct application is submitted to get a VAT number in a European country.
 This period changes from one country to another.
-At Marosa, we have extensive experience on successfully applying for VAT numbers in any European country. our VAT registrations team if you need help with a new or existing application.
+At Marosa, we have extensive experience in successfully applying for VAT numbers in any European country.
+Our VAT registrations team is available to help with a new or existing application.
 We specialize in urgent VAT number applications using our network of local contacts in each tax authority.

 Transactions that do not (usually) oblige you to get a EU VAT number

-For the avoidance of doubt, the below transactions do not normally require a non-established company to get a VAT number.
+The transactions below do not normally require a non-established company to get a VAT number.
 As it often happens with VAT, there are exceptions to the rule.

 • Supplies of services: If you are supplying services from your home country to someone abroad, you do not have to register in the country of the customer.
 B2B rules will normally apply.
-Exceptionally, you will need to register and charge VAT on services related to immoveable property.
-Exceptions also apply to short term leasing, passenger transport services, catering services, use and enjoyment, and others.
+Exceptionally, you will need to register and charge VAT on services related to immovable property.
+Exceptions also apply to short-term leasing, passenger transport services, catering services, use and enjoyment, and others.

 • Domestic purchases of goods do not oblige you to register for VAT in any EU country.
 In a few countries, you still need to register for VAT due to purchases of goods when the domestic reverse charge applies.

-If you are incurring VAT, recovering these amounts have different procedures depending on whether you are VAT registered or not. .
+If you are incurring VAT, recovering these amounts involves different procedures depending on whether you are VAT registered or not.
 We explain the difference in our EU VAT refund article.

 What additional obligations do I have on my foreign EU VAT number?